Big Oil refers to BP, Chevron, Eni, ExxonMobil, Shell and Total, the world’s six largest and richest publicly-traded oil and natural gas producers.

 Writers Rebel is uniquely placed to campaign for this to happen, with your help.

-If you’d like to join our Paper Campaign Team to get UK publishers to make the switch, and you can spare a minimum of four hours a week, we’re looking for people with any of the following skills:
+If you’d like to join our Paper Trails campaign to get UK publishers to make the switch, and you can spare a minimum of four hours a week, we’re looking for people with any of the following skills:

 – Investigative research